PcieExplioter/vigilant-disco/docs/README.md

 }
 ```

-See `src/main.cpp` for a complete working example.
+See `main.cpp` for a complete working example.

 ## API